joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 * iOS 15
 * Android X with Chrome Y

+## Todo

+* Test with Android
+* Test with iPad
+* Add some feature detection to run the code only on devices without native support

 ## Further reading

 * [The Large, Small, and Dynamic Viewports – Bram.us](https://www.bram.us/2021/07/08/the-large-small-and-dynamic-viewports/)